 Councils given funding to help with homelessness

 The Government will provide up to £211.6 million in funding for councils across England to deliver over 2,700 Move-On homes.
 Their mission is to significantly reduce homelessness and provide support services so they don’t end up back on the street.
-A ‘Move-On’ home is temporary accommodation and support.
-It’s made available to occupants as a stepping stone to prepare rough sleepers for fully independent living.

 The Ministry of Housing, Communities and Local Government (MHCLG) has invited councils, who work closely with local stakeholders including charities, local authorities and social housing providers, to submit proposals and bids for the Rough Sleeping Accommodation Programme (RSAP) up until 2024 and secure funding to bring a reduction in homelessness in their area.